-In Germany, France, Spain, Italy, Canada, and USA, the “enterprise cluster” model is emerging as a concept for more effective growth /sustainability of high tech SMEs such the clusters.
+In Germany, France, Spain, Italy, Canada, and USA, the “enterprise cluster” model is emerging as a concept for more effective growth and sustainability of high tech SMEs.

 In those clusters, there are central organization, sometime private and sometime public, that have deployed a multi-dimensional capability model to successfully support innovation and growth of the SMEs.
 Key services deployed by those clusters are: